karmab/kcli/docs/index.md

 ### Storage support

-By default, no storage provider is deployed but you can leverage easily leverage lso, lvms or odf or a test environment I usually use lvms.
+By default, no storage provider is deployed but you can easily leverage LSO, LVMS or ODF.
 For instance, to use lvms, add the following to your parameter  file

 ```
 extra_disks: